-Gorilla Trekking Safaris Rwanda, Uganda and DR Congo
+Gorilla Trekking in Rwanda, Uganda and DR Congo.

-Gorilla trekking in Africa is one of the most prominent safari activities carried out by numerous tourists that visit the main countries i.e Uganda, Rwanda and DR Congo on holiday safari adventure.
-Book a Gorilla safaris to experience the best encounters with the vast apes.
+Gorilla trekking in Africa is one of the most prominent safari activities carried out by many travelers interested in Gorilla trekking Adventures in Africa in Uganda, Rwanda and DR Congo.

-When preparing to Go for Gorilla trekking, pack and carry the following trekking gear to enable you enjoy your entire trekking experience.
+When preparing to Go for Gorilla trekking, pack and carry the following trekking gear to enjoy the best Gorilla Trekking Safari Adventures.

-- Building/Gardening gloves; these should be made of cotton and padded along the palms and fingers since touching the various vines is inevitable.
+- Building/Gardening gloves: these are made of cotton and should be padded along the palms and fingers to protect them since touching the various vines is inevitable.

 - Waterproof plastic bag; this to help keep the camera/film